-- 1. Verify that you do not have other JDBC client programs, such as ij or cview running on that database instance, when WebSphere Application Server is running. - 2.
-Verify that you do not use the same instance of the database for more than one data source or use the networkServer framework, which doesn't have this limitation.
+- 1. Ensure that you do not have other JDBC client programs, such as ij or cview running on that database instance, when WebSphere Application Server is running. - 2.
+Ensure that you do not use the same instance of the database for more than one data source. - 3.
+Or, use the networkServer framework, which doesn't have this limitation.